 Here’s a question…My intellect tells me the government, after publishing appeasing decree, must have set up a crew within, or very close to, existing administrative body to regulate and monitor hospital associated women’s gyms, or else even those would be illegal.
 Why would a government set out to deliberately bite itself in the butt by publicly decreeing something illegal?

-And, my intellect is getting a workout here, I do wonder why said crew can’t stretch themselves to preside over all other women’s gyms?
+And, my intellect is getting a workout here, but I do wonder why said crew can’t stretch themselves to preside over all other women’s gyms?

 But of course, this is Saudi Arabia.